joelouthan/theologic.us/content/posts/prayers/2020-12-10-am_prayers.md

 Lord,

+Lord, can we have a baby?

+Lord, how can I be closer to my kids and see them more often?

+Please provide a way.

 Thank you for providing a decent, good and running truck.

 Lord, should we pursue a replacement for the Acura?